alielkline/NoteNest/README.md

 # NoteNest
-Collaborative Notes Hub is a web-based tool for students and teachers to create, share, and organize notes within private virtual classrooms.
+NoteNest is a web-based tool for students and teachers to create, share, and organize notes within private virtual classrooms.